chasinglogic/ansible-role-updates/README.md

 Testing this role locally requires the Molecule.

-To install the CLI for macOS and Linux, invoke the following command:

-    $ curl -fLSs https://circle.ci/cli | DESTDIR=/usr/local/bin bash

 After installing the CLI, invoke the following command to run the Molecule tests:

     $ make test